Podcast

 An award-winning podcast centered on the belief that children’s books build better brains, better family relationships, and happier, healthier children and societies.
 Join us as host Dr. Dipesh Navsaria, a pediatrician with a children’s librarianship degree dives into a wealth of varied early childhood health and literacy topics with expert guests examining the many facets of supporting the parent-child relationship as key to early success.

-This fall: “Spotlight on Poverty series”
+This fall: “Spotlight on Poverty” series

 The Reach Out and Read podcast launches “Spotlight on Poverty,” a five-episode series on the intersection of childhood poverty and healthy early relationships — and how the early childhood, health, and learning ecosystem can work to mitigate poverty’s impact.

 Across 10 weeks this fall, the podcast will feature a variety of voices, from child development researchers and parent educators to Reach Out and Read leaders.
+Each episode will hit this page as it drops.
+You’ll find topics for upcoming episodes below.

-The series kicks off with “Nick Kristof on How to Talk So People Will Listen” — How can we talk about poverty and early relational health so people will listen?
+How can we talk about poverty and early relational health so people will listen?
 How can you get people to care about public issues that seem insurmountable (but aren’t)?
 Nicholas Kristof, a Pulitzer Prize-winning op-ed columnist for The New York Times, joins us to talk about strategies for how to talk about difficult subjects so people will listen (hint: it starts with a story.)

 • Nicholas Kristof